Kitware/SMTK/doc/userguide/attribute/attribute-builder.rst

 * The :py:attr:`enabled` field is for setting the item's enabled state.

 * Extensible group items may have several sub-groups.
 The :py:attr:`count` field for a group item specifies the number of sub-groups.
-Items in a sub-group use `#N` in their path to specify which sub group they belong to.
+Items in a sub-group use integer index `N` in their path to specify which sub group they belong to.
 For example:

 .. code-block:: python

 {
     'items': [
         {'path': '/group-item', 'count': 2},
-        {'path': '/group-item/#0/subgroup-double', 'value': 73.73},
+        {'path': '/group-item/0/subgroup-double', 'value': 73.73},
-        {'path': '/group-item/#1/subgroup-double', 'value': 83.83},
+        {'path': '/group-item/1/subgroup-double', 'value': 83.83},
     ]
 }

+* If an item belonging to a group needs to have a name that is an integer, it should always be preceded by the sub-group index.